raviydevops/duffle_CNAB_bundles/README.md

 ```

 Create the docker images from the [source repo](https://github.com/raviydevops/crud-springboot-dynamodb)
-</br> Also include the names of the images in the images sectio of duffle.json.
+</br> Also include the names of the images in the images section of duffle.json.

 ## Building the duffle cnab bundle